top of page

 04

-The final prototype represents the solution to the challenges faced by our users and effectively addresses their needs.
+The final prototype serves as a refined solution to the challenges our users face, seamlessly addressing their needs and enhancing their overall experience.

 05